-The focus of this module is to monitor the endangered African animals, with special focus on the Big Five or large predators, and to assist in vital conservation within the area.
-Volunteers will be involved in a variety of research initiatives gathering information in the field and by assisting with computerized data-capturing which is shared with relevant researchers and authorities.
-Most the data gathered will support the long- term objectives of wildlife trusts and foundations such as The African Lion & Environmental Research Trust and Save the Elephants.
-Conservation activities on reserves may also include the removal of alien plant species, the creation of waterhole / wetlands, road clearing, litter collection, etc. This work is essential to the management of the reserve and to provide a safe environment for people and animals alike whilst supporting balanced ecosystems.
+The focus of this Wildlife Conservation program is to assist research teams in the greater Kruger area by monitoring endangered African animals, with a special focus on the Big Five or large predators.
+Students will be involved in a variety of research initiatives gathering information in the field and by assisting with computerized data-capturing which is shared with relevant researchers and authorities.
+Conservation activities on reserves may also include the removal of alien plant species, the creation of waterhole/wetlands, road clearing, litter collection, etc. This work is essential to the management of the reserve and to provide a safe environment for people and animals alike whilst supporting balanced ecosystems.

 - Assist principal researchers with data collection in the field, as well as data entry and analysis